coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Solving boundary-value problems.md

 An initial value technique won't work here, as our conditions aren't defined at a single location.
 We will use a finite difference approximation.
 Specifically, we use the central difference approximation of the second derivative:
 ![](Pasted%20image%2020240307164102.png)
-Substitute into the head conductance equation to get, for some location $x_i$:
+Substitute into the heat conductance equation to get, for some location $x_i$:
 ![](Pasted%20image%2020240307164130.png)
 We write this equation down many times to describe the temperature at multiple locations along the bar, as well as doing some rearranging:
 ![](Pasted%20image%2020240307164332.png)